anacierdem/ed64/README.md

 This will install and initialize libdragon when you do `npm i` for your repository.

-Now you are ready to link your project against libed64.

-Check out https://github.com/anacierdem/ed64-example for a full example.

 To update libdragon, run;

     npm i libdragon@latest --save